A Guide to Ischia – Hotels & Ferries

 Ischia Porto

-Confusingly the port town of Ischia is known as Ischia Porto.
-Or just Ischia.
-I based my stay here, as it had ferry connections, lots of restaurants and bars to choose from and essentially everything I would need was on my doorstep.
+The port town of Ischia is known as Ischia Porto, or just Ischia.
+During my vacation I based my stay here, as it had ferry connections, lots of restaurants and bars to choose from and essentially everything I would need was on my doorstep.

 We stayed in the truly fabulous Pagoda Lifestyle Hotel for our 4 nights in Ischia.
 The location is less than a 5-minute walk from the ferry terminal and offers some of the most gorgeous experiences that you could ask of a hotel.
 The private platform with sun loungers and access to the crystal water was like something out of a Conde Nast publication.